How to Clean Jewelry at Home: 14 Household Items That Work Miracles

 Have a lot of jewelry?
 These jewelry storage ideas can help you turn your collection into an eye-catching display.

 Get the shine back in your solid gold rings (read: bands without any gemstones) and other jewelry by pouring a bit of light-colored beer (not dark ale!) onto a soft cloth and rubbing it gently over the piece.
 Use a clean second cloth or towel to dry.
 Learn these nearly forgotten house cleaning tips from the past.

 Soak your diamonds, rubies, sapphires, and emeralds in club soda to give them a bright sheen.
 Simply place them in a glass full of club soda and let them soak overnight.
-Here are more brilliant cleaning hacks from the internet.

 Has your diamond ring lost its sparkle?
 Here’s how to clean jewelry using denture tablets: Drop the tablet into a glass along with 1 cup water.
 Follow that with your ring or diamond earrings.
 Let it sit for a few minutes.
 Remove your jewelry and rinse to reveal the old sparkle and shine.

 Let ketchup do the work of shining tarnished silver.
 If your ring, bracelet, or earring has a smooth surface, dunk it in a small bowl of ketchup for a few minutes.
 If it has a tooled or detailed surface, use an old toothbrush to work ketchup into the crevices.
 To avoid damaging the silver, don’t leave the ketchup on any longer than necessary.
 Rinse your jewelry clean, dry it, and it’s ready to wear.